Harold Castro Player Props: Rockies vs. Royals

 Harold Castro At The Plate

+- In 35 games played this season, he has not hit a long ball.

-- Castro has had at least one RBI in 32.4% of his games this season (11 of 34), with more than one RBI five times (14.7%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Castro has driven home a run in 11 games this season (31.4%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least once 10 times this year (29.4%), including one multi-run game.
+- In 11 of 35 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.